Visual Effects - BSc (Hons)

 - Doing a placement year between the second and third year of the course

-- Submitting work to crowdsourcing competitions and film festivals
+- Submitting work to festivals and competitions such as the Rookies

 - Collaborating with other students and local film makers on productions